arafatm/arafatm.github.io/_articles/agile/shape-up.md

 - What happens if we don’t do this?
 - Is this a new problem or a pre-existing one that customers already live with?
 - How likely is this case or condition to occur?
 - When this case occurs, which customers see it?
-Is it core—used by everyone—or more of an edge case?
+Is it core - used by everyone - or more of an edge case?
 - What’s the actual impact of this case or condition in the event it does happen?